gcastex/Data_Cleaning_Final_Project/CodeBook.md

 ## Presentation of the files tidy_mean_dataset.csv and tidy_mean_dataset.txt

-From the data in tidy_data.csv, a second data set with the average of each variable for each activity and each subject has been created and stored in tidy_mean_dataset.csv.
+From the data in tidy_data.csv, a second data set with the average of each variable for each activity and each subject has been created and stored in tidy_mean_dataset.csv (and .txt).
-The file contains 35 observations and 68 variables:
+The files contain 35 observations and 68 variables:
 "subject":  id of the subject. number between 1 and 30
 "activity": activity of the subject among the 6 following possibilities: LAYING SITTING STANDING WALKING WALKING_DOWNSTAIRS WALKING_UPSTAIRS
 "mean_tBodyAcc_mean_X"